 Why should I have my ultrasound done here?

 We strictly adhere to a set of clinically acceptable guidelines concerning the safety of ultrasound.
-Many other 3D/4D ultrasound centers don't do this.

 We're so confident in our sonographers' abilities that we offer a money back guarantee on all of our gender determination ultrasounds.
 If we guess the wrong gender, just bring in Baby's birth certificate and we'll issue you a full refund!